SanjidaAfrin25/Hospitals-Emergency-room-Dashboard/README.md

 # 📌 Project Overview
 🔹 Technologies Used: Excel(Power Query, Power Pivot,Pivot table)

-# 🔍 Key Insights Covered in the Dashboard:
+# 🔍 Key Insights Covered in the Dashboard
 ✅ Total Number of Patients
 ✅ Average Wait Time to See a Patient
 ✅ Patient Admission Status (Admitted/Not Admitted)